-MODULE BC: Business and Market Conduct CHAPTER BC-1: Promotion of financial products and services
+MODULE BC: Business and Market Conduct CHAPTER BC-1: Promotion of F inancial P roducts and S ervices

-Customers to whom promotional schemes are directed should enjoy equal opportunity in terms of access to, and treatment within, such schemes.

-No costs (including funding costs), charges or levies associated with promotional schemes should be concealed from prospective customers.

-Full and complete records should be maintained for promotional schemes, particularly where raffles/lotteries etc. are concerned.

-Any raffles/lotteries etc. held as part of promotional schemes should be independently monitored (e.g. by the institution's external auditor) and adequate systems put in place to ensure fair play and impartiality.

-An appropriate system should also exist for informing participants of the results of a raffle/lottery without delay.
-Institutions should note that raffles/lotteries etc. may be subject to rules and requirements (including prior authorisation/approval) laid down by the Ministry of Commerce.
+- BC-1.1 Promotion of Financial Products and Services Offered in/from Bahrain by Means of Incentives etc. (continued) - BC-1.1.9 Customers to whom promotional schemes are directed should enjoy equal opportunity in terms of access to, and treatment within, such schemes. - BC-1.1.10 No costs (including funding costs), charges or levies associated with promotional schemes should be concealed from prospective customers. - BC-1.1.11 Full and complete records should be maintained for promotional schemes, particularly where raffles/lotteries etc. are concerned. - Any raffles/lotteries etc. held as part of promotional schemes should be independently monitored (e.g. by the institution's external auditor) and adequate systems put in place to ensure fair play and impartiality. - An appropriate system should also exist for informing participants of the results of a raffle/lottery without delay.
+Institutions should note that raffles/lotteries etc. may be subject to rules and requirements (including prior authorisation/approval) laid down by the Ministry of Industry and Commerce. - BC-1.1.14

-Banks may use small 'gifts' as an inducement to members of the public to use banks' services, provided such gifts are offered on a general basis and have a low monetary value.
+Banks may use small 'gifts' as an inducement to members of the public to use banks' services, provided such gifts are offered on a general basis and have a low monetary value. - BC-1.1.15

-Finally, due note should be taken of the overriding provisions of Bahrain (and any other relevant) law in relation to institutions' duties to customers to the extent (if any) that promotional schemes might impact on such duties.
+Due note should be taken of the overriding provisions of Bahrain (and any other relevant) law in relation to institutions' duties to customers to the extent (if any) that promotional schemes might impact on such duties.

-MODULE BC: Business and Market Conduct BC-2: Code of conduct for bank dealers and foreign CHAPTER exchange and money brokers in the foreign currency and deposit markets
+MODULE BC: Business and Market Conduct BC-2: Code of C onduct for B ank D ealers and F oreign CHAPTER Exchange and M oney B rokers in the F oreign C urrency and D eposit M arkets

-BC-2.1 Introduction
+BC-.1 Introduction